India, Seeds from India (SKU 4198)

 Good luck with it if you don't live in a tropical climate.
 The most important factor in getting them to flower is ensuring enough space for the roots.
 Hawaiian Baby Woodrose gets potbound very easily after its first year or so of growth.
 You think she's barely growing but it seems to focus its energy on growing roots.

 This item is not allowed in the following countries:

-Australia, Estonia, Finland, Croatia, Italy, Lithuania, Norway, Poland, Romania, Russia, New Zealand, Georgia
+Australia, Croatia, Estonia, Finland, Italy, Lithuania, New Zealand, Poland, Romania, Russia

 This natural product is delivered with no expressed or implied fitness for any specific purpose.
 It is simply a raw botanical specimen.
 The product is packaged as botanical specimen and is not intended, branded, labelled, or marketed as a consumer product.

 Please read our Terms & Conditions before placing your order.